-- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - A close business relationship with an audit client or its management might create a self-interest or intimidation threat.
+- 520.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 520.2 A close business relationship with an audit client or its management might create a self-interest or intimidation threat.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- This section contains references to the "materiality" of a financial interest and the "significance" of a business relationship.
-In determining whether such a financial interest is material to an individual, the combined net worth of the individual and the individual's immediate family members may be taken into account. - 520.3 A2 Examples of a close business relationship arising from a commercial relationship or common financial interest include: - Having a financial interest in a joint venture with either the client or a controlling owner, director or officer or other individual who performs senior managerial activities for that client. - Arrangements to combine one or more services or products of the firm or a network firm with one or more services or products of the client and to market the package with reference to both parties. - Distribution or marketing arrangements under which the firm or a network firm distributes or markets the client's products or services, or the client distributes or markets the firm's or a network firm's products or services.
+- 520.3 A1 This section contains references to the "materiality" of a financial interest and the "significance" of a business relationship.
+In determining whether such a financial interest is material to an individual, the combined net worth of the individual and the individual's immediate family members may be taken into account. - 520.3 A2 Examples of a close business relationship arising from a commercial relationship or common financial interest include: - Having a financial interest in a joint venture with either the client or a controlling owner, director or officer or other individual who performs senior managerial activities for that client. - Arrangements to combine one or more services or products of the firm or a network firm with one or more services or products of the client and to market the package with reference to both parties. - Arrangements under which the firm or a network firm sells, resells, distributes or markets the client's products or services, or the client sells, resells, distributes or markets the firm's or a network firm's products or services. - Arrangements under which the firm or a network firm develops jointly with the client, products or solutions which one or both parties sell or license to third parties. - 520.3 A3 An example that might create a close business relationship, depending on the facts and circumstances, is an arrangement under which the firm or a network firm licenses products or solutions to or from a client.